 On-page SEO for your doctor’s office is the optimization of the actual website you own to help it rank better.
 This is in contrast to off-page SEO, which focuses on things like building links to your site or building social media profiles for your site.
 On-page SEO looks at many factors on your website that can be optimized.

 The first thing that any SEO will look at to optimize is the content.
 Google (and most other search engines for that matter) often factor the quantity and quality of the content on your site into how well it will rank.
 Search engines often look at the total number of words on any individual page on your site.
 While Google states that 400-500 words per page are what they look for, the actual number can vary greatly, and often more is better.
 However, most search engines are able to also asses the quality of the article.
 Anything from simple typos and spelling errors, to things like duplicated content, can negatively affect the ranking.
 For this reason, it’s essential that you have a large quantity of quality content.
+Good on page optimization comes from good keyword research.

 Written content isn’t the only thing that Google looks for.
 In addition to well-written text, videos are a very powerful factor in the content equation.
 Having a video embedded on every page can go a long way towards boosting the position of your site.
 Linking out to other web pages, such as Web M.D.
 Or the Mayo Clinic, has also been shown to have a positive effect on a page’s rankings.